 Brokenhurst has a feeling of Hankley Common in places and a sprinkling of Swinley Forest here and there (at least at the par threes).
 It doesn’t have the grand scale of Hankley Common (but it’s every bit as peaceful here in the New Forest), nor does it have the style of Swinley Forest (but it does share the architectural simplicity and the woodland).
 And I was surprised that this gem is clearly better known than I gave it credit for, as a big group of Korean golfers teed off behind us.

-For me Brokenhurst Manor is 4.5 on our rating scale, but as we don’t have half marks I’ll be generous, as I often am, and award it a 5-ball rating.
+For me Brokenhurst Manor is 4.5 on our rating scale.
 It’s most definitely one of the best courses in the region and worth travelling miles to play (just ask those Koreans) and I’d be very happy to be a member at Brokenhurst if I lived in this neck of the forest.

 As a final word, I was most surprised on the way back from the golf club to see a group of ponies ambling down Brockenhurst high street.
 I snapped the picture from the car window while waiting in a long queue of traffic for the horses to slowly cross the road, oblivious to the vehicles.